coleblackman/TIDENet/README.md

 ## SRAM Requirements

 We used OpenRAM to generate SRAM volatile memory registers for each layer.
+This is done to optimize die area usage, not for performance.

 [OpenRAM](https://github.com/VLSIDA/OpenRAM) is an open-source SRAM generator (compiler).
 We used technology files found here: https://github.com/vsdip/vsdsram_sky130